Contact: Deacon Mike Truman 410 398-0009

 Altar Servers serve the parish family by assisting in the celebration of the liturgy as a mirror and model for the gathered assembly; by serving the priest as he presides over the liturgy, and by serving God through their worship and prayer.

-Any boy or girl who has completed the 3rd grade and has received this or her First Eucharist may serve as an Altar Server.
+Any boy or girl who has completed the 3rd grade and has received his or her First Eucharist may serve as an Altar Server.
+This opportunity of service for your parish community is open to adults as well.

 Please see this page for more information.